NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Potential Uses

 \subsection{Perturbations Normalization}

-To answer the first question, we select one word-level spell corrector: pyspellchecker \cite{pyspellchecker}, one open source deep learning model-based spell corrector: NeuSpell \cite{jayanthi-etal-2020-neuspell}, and two commercial APIs: Google Search SerpApi \cite{googlespell} and Bing Spell Checker API \cite{bingspell}.
-We detailed these spell correctors below.
+\textbf{Experiment Set-up.} To answer RQ.
+1, we select one word-level spell corrector: pyspellchecker \cite{pyspellchecker}, one open source deep-learning-based misspell corrector: NeuSpell \cite{jayanthi-etal-2020-neuspell}, and two commercial APIs: Google Search SerpApi~\cite{googlespell} and Bing Spell Checker API~\cite{bingspell}.
+We detailed these spelling correctors below.

-\begin{itemize} \item \textit{pyspellchecker.} pyspellchecker, the python package, is a word-level spell checker that returns the target word $w$'s most likely permutations within a predefined Levenshtein Distance.
-This likelihood for a candidate permutation $c$ is calculated based on the multiplication of its word frequency, $P(c)$, and the probability that the $w$ is typed when the author meant to type the candidate $c$, $P(w|c)$. \item \textit{NeuSpell.} NeuSpell is an open-source toolkit for sentence-level spelling correction.
-It contains ten language models, including CNN-LSTM, Nested-LSTM and BERT.
-We test all these models on our dataset and select the model with the best performance. \item \textit{Google Search SerpApi} Google Search provides ``Did you mean?" suggestions when a user input a sentence with spelling errors in its search bar.
-SerpApi extracts these suggestions and returns them as a spell-checker API. \item \textit{Bing Spell Checker API.} The Bing Spell Checker API utilizes statistical machine translation and machine learning algorithms to deliver precise and contextual corrections.
-According to their website, it can recognize and normalize slang, informal language, and different words with the same sounds (``see" and ``sea"). \end{itemize}
+\begin{itemize}[leftmargin=\dimexpr\parindent-0.2\labelwidth ] \item \textit{pyspellchecker.} pyspellchecker is a word-level misspelling checker that returns the target word $w$'s most likely permutations within a predefined Levenshtein Distance. \item \textit{NeuSpell.} NeuSpell is an open-source toolkit for sentence-level spelling correction.
+It contains 10 language models, including CNN-LSTM, Nested-LSTM, and BERT.
+We test all models on our dataset and report the best performance. \item \textit{Google Search SerpApi} Google Search provides ``Did you mean?" suggestions when a user inputs a sentence with spelling errors in its search bar.
+SerpApi extracts these suggestions and provides them as a spell-checker API. \item \textit{Bing Spell Checker API.} The Bing Spell Checker API utilizes statistical machine translation and ML algorithms to deliver contextual corrections.
+According to its website, it can recognize and normalize slang, informal language, and different words with the same sounds (``see" and ``sea"). \end{itemize}